A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 FuC-BCFL has been mentioned in various studies.
 In \cite{Kim2019}, clients of FL are edge sides which can sensor data and provide computing powers, and they are responsible for data collecting and data training.
 The blockchain in that framework works as the distributed ledger to record the training data as well.
 In that system, the integrity of the raw data is protected and the malicious clients are prevented.

-\cite{Hua2020} proposed a FL system based on blockchain, all participates competed to generate new blocks, and then the winner will collect the model parameters and update them into the blockchain.
+The work in \cite{Hua2020} proposes a FL system based on blockchain, where all participates competed to generate new blocks, and then the winner will collect the model parameters and update them into the blockchain.
 Since no raw data is shared during the training process, the system can preserve the data privacy in a secure manner.

 The FL platform with blockchain is designed in \cite{Toyoda2019}, assuming all the participates can work rationally under the competition incentive mechanism.
-This platform can deal with any kind of raw data such as texts, audio, and images, etc. Before local model updates are uploaded, several workers will be selected to go through the security procedure under the smart contract to choose the valid data.
+This platform can deal with any kind of raw data such as texts, audio, images, etc. Before local model updates are uploaded, several workers will be selected to go through the security procedure under the smart contract to choose the valid data.

 BAFELE is a blockchained FL framework which is central aggregator free and thus decentralized \cite{Ramanan2019}.
-By delineating the FL mechanism into various rounds and collecting the local model updates and then updating the global model, BAFELE can achieve the same model training result performance as the conventional FL model.
+By delineating the FL mechanism into various rounds and collecting local model updates and then updating the global model, BAFELE can achieve the same model training performance as the conventional FL model.
 Meanwhile, it costs less computational resources.

 From the above discussions, we can conclude the following merits and demerits of FuC-BCFL framework.

 \textbf{Merits of FuC-BCFL:} \begin{itemize} \item The single-point-failure can be avoided effectively as the framework is decentralized and every node has an copy of the distributed ledger. \item No data are required to transfer to any central server, avoiding the data privacy leakage and reducing communication cost. \end{itemize}